Qiskit/qiskit-aer/CONTRIBUTING.md

 You can also look at other release notes for other examples.

-You can use any restructured text feature in them (code sections, tables, enumerated lists, bulleted list, etc) to express what is being changed as needed.
-In general you want the release notes to include as much detail as needed so that users will understand what has changed, why it changed, and how they'll have to update their code.
+You can use any restructured text feature in them (code sections, tables, enumerated lists, bulleted list, etc.) to express what is being changed as needed.
+In general, you want the release notes to include as much detail as needed so that users will understand what has changed, why it changed, and how they'll have to update their code.

-After you've finished writing your release notes you'll want to add the note file to your commit with `git add` and commit them to your PR branch to make sure they're included with the code in your PR.
+After you've finished writing your release notes, you'll want to add the note file to your commit with `git add` and commit them to your PR branch to make sure they're included with the code in your PR.

 ##### Linking to issues

-If you need to link to an issue or other github artifact as part of the release note this should be done using an inline link with the text being the issue number.
+If you need to link to an issue or other GitHub artifact as part of the release note, this should be done using an inline link with the text being the issue number.
 For example you would write a release note with a link to issue 12345
 as: